-We are one of the largest providers of mental health care in the UK and our staff are dedicated to improving lives through the wide range of services we offer.
+We are one of the most diverse providers of mental health care in the UK and our staff are dedicated to improving lives through the wide range of services we offer.

 Our purpose is to help people to recover from mental illness and to find new and better treatments that allow people to lead full and productive lives.
 Our ambition is to be the best organisation of our type in the UK.

 We are part of the National Health Service (NHS) in England and the services we provide are purchased by commissioners, such as clinical commissioning groups (CCGs), on behalf of local people.

 We also provide some specialist services that are commissioned nationally, such as our gender identity clinic and our high secure service, and regionally, such as our medium secure services.

 We are governed by a board of directors, which meets monthly.
 It is made up of 14 members: a non-executive chairman, seven of the trust’s executive directors (including the chief executive), and six non-executive directors.